 Feria Multi-Faceted Shimmering Permanent Coloring, Smokey Silver is great for touch-ups.

-- MULTI-TONAL, SHIMMERING FERIA HAIR COLOR: With 50+ bold shades ranging from deepest black hair dye to platinum blonde and smoky silver hair dye, Feria hair color kits are inspired by cutting-edge fashion and the latest trends, no salon appointment required.
+- Multi-Tonal, Shimmering Feria Hair Color: With 50 plus bold shades ranging from deepest black hair dye to platinum blonde and smoky silver hair dye, Feria hair color kits are inspired by cutting-edge fashion and the latest trends, no salon appointment required

 5. Reduce Heat styling